giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 kubectl gs login https://api.test.g8s.example.westeurope.azure.gigantic.io
 ```

-As a result, a context will be created with prefix `gs-` and a codename consisting of management cluster and workload cluster handles.
+As a result, a context will be created with prefix `gs-` and a codename consisting of Management Cluster and workload cluster handles.

 ```nohighlight
 Switched to context 'gs-example-test'.